 - Verify the professional experience online as part of the digital CPA application.
 Verification includes the Supervisor's name, CPA license number, issue date, and expiration date.
 If the licenses was awarded in another state it must be verified using the Employer’s Licensure Verification form in the application packet.

-After completing all of the requirements outlined above, candidates are ready to formally apply for a CPA license in Georgia:
+After completing all of the requirements outlined above, candidates are ready to formally apply to become a Certified Public Accountant CPA in Georgia:

 Request a print or digital application packet from the NASBA.
 In addition to the complete application, candidates must submit the following documents: